-The 8 inch astrograph has a field of view that is 29×19 arc minutes.
+The 8 inch astrograph has a field of view that is 29×19 arc minutes with the ST-7E camera.
 The full moon is approximately 30 arc minutes in size.
 This made finding comp stars much easier.
-Though the AAVSO now has a good program where you can request comparison stars, the wide field of view made it much easier to find stars on your own if need be.
+Though the AAVSO now has a program where you can request comparison stars, the wide field of view made it much easier to find stars on your own if need be.
 The trade off for this is a lack of detail in your objects.
-For example I could see the CSPN of M57 very easily in the 6″ but in 8″ AT F/4,the M57 CS is so small that it is hard to see at all and has a poor S/N (Signal to noise ratio) because of the nebulosity.
+For example I could see the CSPN of M57 very easily in the 6″ but in 8″ AT F/4, the M57 CS is so small that it is hard to see at all and has a poor S/N (Signal to noise ratio) because of the nebulosity.

 Over 1,000 CCD Observations*

 Michael J. Cook Canada 2010-2013 7,611

 Alfonso Carreno Spain 2012-2013 4,057